UPDATED DRAFT IN PROGRESS (March 2020)

 Medieval Gaelic clans were named after significant male ancestors (usually already deceased).
 The basic naming pattern for clans in Gaelic was:

-clan term + clan ancestor's name (in genitive case & sometimes lenited)
+clan term + clan ancestor's given name (in genitive case & sometimes lenited)

 The most common clan term was Clann, which is the term most commonly requested as a designator.
 For other clan terms and discussion of the grammar of forming clan names, see Sharon Krossa’s “Medieval Gaelic Clan, Household, and Other Group Names” (http://medievalscotland.org/scotnames/households.shtml)

 Current data shows the following patterns for Scottish clan names in period Scots.

 (1) For a Gaelic/Highland clan: phonetic or semi-phonetic rendering in Scots of the Gaelic form of the clan name.
 For example, clan Allaster, Clan Gregour.
 Note that these examples use the given name of the clan ancestor.

 (2) For a Gaelic/Highland clan: Scots language form of the relevant Gaelic family name or chiefly title.
 For example, klan of Makdonel (1596).